idaoskooei/Filmzy/README.md

 # Filmzy

 ## Overview
 Filmzy is your personalized movie companion, helping you discover and enjoy the perfect films tailored to your taste.
-This Android app is designed to enhance your movie-watching experience with features like account creation, personalized liking, and various search options.
+This Android app is designed to enhance your movie-watching experience with features like account creation and various search options.

 ## Features
 - **Account Creation:** Sign up and create your Filmzy account to unlock personalized movie recommendations.